FelixFourcolor/noteblock-generator/README.md

                     // Optional arguments

-                    "transpose": [transpose this particular note, in semitones],
+                    "transpose": [transpose this note, in semitones],
                     // This value is compounded with the voice's transposition.
                     // Default value is 0.

-                    "beat": [override the voice beat value],
+                    "beat": [override the voice beat for this note],

-                    "delay": [override the voice delay],
+                    "delay": [override the voice delay for this note],

-                    "dynamic": [override the voice dynamic],
+                    "dynamic": [override the voice dynamic for this note],

-                    "instrument": [override the voice instrument],
+                    "instrument": [override the voice instrument for this note],

-                    "sustain": [override the voice sustain value],
+                    "sustain": [override the voice sustain for this note],

                     // (sort-of) Mandatory argument
                     // If a note object does not have the "name" value, it's not an actual note,
                     // but a syntactic sugar to apply the other key-value pairs
-                    // to all subsequent notes in its voice.
+                    // to all subsequent notes in this voice.
                     // If a subsequent note defines its own values, some of which
                     // overlap with these values, the note's values take precedence.
                     "name": "[note name][octave] [duration]",